anurag5398/APK-Extractor/README.md

 1) Python 3.5+
 2) ADB

-Note: Android Debugging should be manually enabled from the device developer's options.
+Note: Android USB Debugging should be manually enabled from the device developer's options.

 Steps to USe:
 @ Connect device to the PC.